alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 ![Excess]({{ "/assets/Sweden_excess.png" | absolute_url }})

 Another factor that also no doubt contributed to Sweden's high death rate in the first wave is also that excess mortality had been well below average in Sweden over the previous two years, leading to a build-up in people who were at high-risk of death from respiratory infection.

+### Scenarios of focused protection

+I am not a proponent of Sweden's herd immunity or focused protection.
+But it is easy to imagine scenarios where we might choose to adopt this:

+- The virus could mutate to become less lethal.
+- Outbreaks could occur even after vaccination.
+- Repeated outbreaks could bring us closer to herd immunity than we are now.
+Focused protection could be the best way to finish off that process.

 ### Conclusion